webroo/dummy-json/README.md

 // Set the seed, can be any string value dummyjson.seed = 'helloworld';

-// Every subsequent call to parse() will now generate the same data values var result = dummyjson.parse(string);
+// Every subsequent call to parse() will now generate the same values var result = dummyjson.parse(string);
 ```